-Occipital Nerve block is numbing of the greater and lesser occipital nerve.
-The block is an injection composed of an anesthetic and a corticosteroid next to the greater and lesser occipital nerves, which are located just beneath the scalp, superficial to the skull, in the back of the head.
-It is most often used in the diagnosis and treatment of Occipital Neuralgia and Cervicogenic headache (Afridi 2006).
-Occipital Neuralgia will typically follow a trauma to the nerves over the occiput (back of the head) and is characterized by an acute onset of pain in the distribution of the occipital nerves.
-Cervicogenic headache is more chronic, with an insidious onset, characterized by pain in the same distribution.
-Most patients with Cervicogenic headaches have associated spondylosis or problems of the cervical facet joints in the neck and therefore may need an additional block in the cervical facet joint to completely alleviate their symptoms.
-A group of people suffering from Cervicogenic headaches was split into two categories, one of which received the Occipital Nerve Block.
+Occipital neuralgia will typically follow a trauma to the nerves over the occiput (back of the head) and is characterized by an acute onset of pain in the distribution of the occipital nerves.
+Cervicogenic headache is more chronic, with an insidious onset characterized by pain in the same distribution.
+Most patients with cervicogenic headaches have associated spondylosis or problems of the cervical facet joints in the neck and therefore may need an additional block in the cervical facet joint to completely alleviate their symptoms.
+A group of people suffering from cervicogenic headaches was split into two categories, one of which received the occipital nerve block.
 The study found that analgesic consumption, duration of headache and its frequency, nausea and vomiting, photophobia (fear of light), phonophobia (fear of noise), decreased appetite, and limitations in functional activities were significantly less in the blocked group compared to control group.
 The study therefore concluded “the nerve stimulator-guided occipital nerve blockade significantly relieved cervicogenic headache and associated symptoms at two weeks following injection.”
 (Naja 2006)

-Occipital Nerve Block injections are considered safe, however, with every procedure there are associated risks, side effects, and possible complications.
+Occipital nerve block injections are considered safe; however, with every procedure there are associated risks, side effects, and possible complications.
 With nerve blocks in general, the most common is the superficial pain from the scalp where the needle was inserted.
 This pain comes after the local anesthetic wears off, but this pain is temporary and typically mild.
 Another frequently seen occurrence is bleeding, since the scalp is highly vascular (there is an abundance of tiny blood vessels near the surface of the skin).
 Bleeding is common but is easily stopped and temporary.
 This risk is significantly reduced if ice is placed at the injection site immediately after the procedure.
 The other less common risks involve excessive bleeding, infection, and nerve damage.
-Patients with an allergy to any of the anesthetics used, are on blood thinning medications, have an active infection, or are pregnant should consult with your pain physician before receiving the procedure.
+Patients with an allergy to any of the anesthetics used, or those who are on blood thinning medications, have an active infection, or are pregnant should consult with their pain physician before receiving the procedure.